 Raster graphics have their place, but for logo design, most people prefer vector graphics.

-Why are Vectors Preferable to Rasters in Logo Design?
+Why are Vectors File Formats Preferable to Rasters in Logo Design?

 Most logo designer prefer vector graphics to rasters because of the ease with which they can be resized.
 Vectors are very useful for companies that need to use logos on small items such as business cards as well as on large items like company vehicles.

-The reason that vectors do not depend on resolution is that vector files specify the relationship between the lines that make up the image.
-The relationship remains the same, which means that enlarging the image will always keep it in the correct aspect ratio to look good.
+However, the reason that vectors do not depend on resolution is that vector files specify the relationship between the lines that make up the image.
+For example, the relationship remains the same, which means that enlarging the image will always keep it in the correct aspect ratio to look good.

 By contrast, raster files are made of a certain number of pixels, which is why they always specific a number of pixels.
 The bigger the image gets, the farther apart the pixels are – and the less crisp the image becomes.

 That doesn’t mean that raster files are useless.
-There are situations when you might want a raster file.
+More so, there are situations when you might want a raster file.
 Let’s talk about some of the most common file formats and when you might use them.

 PDF Files and When to Use Them